DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 Guess demons made it, right?
 The guy who made this photo, most likely thought so too."

 "...Ok, I see.
-Thanks"
+Thanks."

-As expected, both Saki and Ashlan have no idea about graveyard.
+As expected, both Saki and Ashlan had no idea about graveyard.
 No matter how you look at it, it is strange that graveyard is still standing, despite humans losing Great War.
 It might be worthwhile to investigate it.

 "Ashlan, are there any car available?"

 "M?
 Do you want me to take you somewher?
-But you remember that main body of army came yesterday.
+But you do remember that main body of army came yesterday.
-For now both me and Saki got to attend meetings, so we cannot move"
+For now both me and Saki got to attend meetings, so we cannot move out."

-"I understand that" - said Kai and extend his hand toward Ashlan.
+"I understand that." - said Kai and extend his hand toward Ashlan.

 "I can go on my own, so lend me keys.
-If I'll go at highest speed, I'll be able come back by noon, so I want you to lend me Resistance's car"
+If I'll go at highest speed, I'll be able come back by noon, so I want you to lend me Resistance's car."

 -------------------------------------------------------------------------------